-Dear Chairmen Shelby, Hoeven, Lowey & Bishop, and

-Ranking Members Leahy, Merkley, Granger & Fortenberry:
+Dear Chairmen Shelby, Hoeven, Lowey & Bishop, and Ranking Members Leahy, Merkley, Granger & Fortenberry:

-The Animal Agriculture Coalition (AAC) writes to urge your consideration of its views and recommendations for the fiscal year (FY) 2020 Agriculture, Rural Development, Food and Drug Administration and Related Agencies spending bill.
-The AAC is comprised of most major animal and animal-related commodity organizations as well as allied organizations representing veterinary medicine, animal science and various livestock or animal agricultural interests in the U.S. A successful, healthy, and strong U.S. agriculture industry is reliant on federal funding that supports the U.S. Department of Agriculture (USDA) and Food and Drug Administration's (FDA) programs.
+The Animal Agriculture Coalition (AAC) writes to urge your consideration of its views and recommendations for the fiscal year (FY) 2021 Agriculture, Rural Development, Food and Drug Administration and Related Agencies spending bill.
+The AAC is comprised of most major animal and animal-related commodity organizations as well as allied organizations representing veterinary medicine, animal science and various livestock or animal agricultural interests in the U.S. We encourage you to prioritize the needs of the agriculture community within the current constraints of the non-defense discretionary budget caps.
+A successful, healthy, and strong U.S. agriculture industry is reliant on federal funding that supports the U.S. Department of Agriculture (USDA) and Food and Drug Administration's (FDA) programs.
+Looking ahead to negotiations on future spending caps, AAC urges you to consider the new funding needs the subcommittee will have to accommodate in order to protect the nation's food and feed supply, public health, agrosecurity, and global competitiveness.